 What Is Chlorine Pool Stabilizer?

-It’s also often called cyanuric acid, a chemical that may be included in chlorine tablets or sticks (called trichlor) or shock (called dichlor).
+Pool stabilizer is also known as pool conditioner, chlorine pool stabilizer, chlorine stabilizer, or Cyanuric Acid.
+And you can buy this chemical additive as either liquid or granular (powder).
+It’s also included in chlorine tablets or sticks (called trichlor) or shock (called dichlor).
 When they’re mixed together in shock or tablets, the resulting product is called stabilized chlorine.

 If your pool stabilizer levels creep too high, it can reduce the effectiveness of your sanitizer, or in other words, do the exact opposite of what it’s meant to do.